discos/doc/developer/howto/testing/unit.rst

 modules will be better managed if you adhere to `dipendency inversion
 <https://en.wikipedia.org/wiki/Dependency_inversion_principle>`_ principles.
 We
-will see how both of these requirements will be necessary for writing effective tests and wil lead to better code design and implementation.
+will see how both of these requirements will be necessary for writing effective tests and will lead to better code design and implementation.

 .. note::
-   Unit tests can be effectively developed also on already written code to ensure its stability and safe refactoring.
-Even if it is not called TDD it will provide good value to your code.
+   Unit tests can be effectively developed also against already written code to ensure its stability and safe refactoring.
+Even if it is not proper TDD it will provide good value to your code.